Alloy Wheel Repair Specialists logo

 NORMAL

-Alloy Wheel Repair Specialists provides a robust 104-hour training curriculum designed to prepare two initial franchisee representatives for launch.
-The program includes on-site launch support to assist with operational readiness; franchisees are responsible for travel and living expenses, and on-site support requires additional fees.
+Alloy Wheel Repair Specialists provides a robust 104-hour training curriculum designed to prepare two individuals for launch through a structured program.
+The program includes on-site launch support for operational readiness, with travel and living expenses to be covered by the franchisee and additional fees applicable for on-site support.

 Frequently Asked Questions